RayDarar/sdu-ccna-blog/blogs/week-11.md

 **Default gateway** can be configured with the `ip default-gateway ip-address` command.

 I already know about Full-duplex and Half-duplex modes, so I will skip this.
 However there's a new commands that needs to be written.
 We can specify the duplex mode for interface using `duplex {full | half}` command.
-Also `speed {speed}` command which sets the speed for this interface.
+Also `speed [speed]` command which sets the speed for this interface.

 From the book RS1 we heard of auto-MDIX, so here's the command how to configure it on the switch `mdix auto`.